navaneethbv/Machine-Learning/Machine Learning Classifiers/README.md

 7. A report has been included as part of the files.

 Note: The default SVM is the best classifier for this Dataset.
-Naïve Bayesian’s accuracy is close enough but it’s value deviates a lot and hence not considered.
+NaÃ¯ve Bayesianâ€™s accuracy is close enough but itâ€™s value deviates a lot and hence not considered.